droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 ### Arturi Departs
 When the game ends, Arturi bids the players farewell and departs from the camp.
 If asked why, he shares, with a sad smile, that the camp is in danger each moment he lingers there after dark.
 "I have been selfish tonight," he murmurs, "and pushed my fortunes as far as I dare.
 But I dare not remain any longer, for fear of the terror that might follow."

-A player who succeeds on a DC 12 Charisma (Persuasion) check can convince Arturi to share that the undead pursue him wherever he goes, and that they have haunted him each night for the past eighteen years.
+A player who succeeds on a DC 15 Persuasion check can convince Arturi to share that the undead pursue him wherever he goes, and that they have haunted him each night for the past eighteen years.
 "A man once vowed that undead shall take me," he says.
 "And although they have not yet succeeded, they have never failed to try."
 He declines to explain further, asserting sadly: "Some tales wound the teller.
 Please, ask no more."

 Arturi refuses any offers to defend him, and slips away into the night, eventually settling amidst the boughs of a tall tree two miles from the encampment.
 The undead then emerge as follows: